phil-willis/phil-willis.github.io/_posts/bash.md

   ```

 # Set Environment Variables in Your Bash Shell From a `.env` File
+- You can load all the environment variables from a file
   ```shell
   # Show env vars
   grep -v '^#' .env